Sci-fi/horror film Knowing features Nic Cage, old-time religion and a boldly awful ending. Contains spoilers. And damnation.

 1959: a school teacher asks her class to draw pictures of the future to put into a time capsule.
 Most of the kids oblige with robots and rockets.
 One child – Lucinda Embry – becomes obsessed with writing a creepy number code.

 1999: Nicolas Cage plays MIT professor of astrophysics and widower John Koestler (cf. Arthur Koestler and The Roots of Coincidence).
-His young son, Caleb goes to Lucinda’s school.
+His son Caleb goes to Lucinda’s school.
 When the time capsule is dug up, Caleb gets the coded messages.
 He starts to hear unearthly whispers, and sees strange men lurking around.

 Being a man of science and all, it’s about 3 minutes before Koestler discovers the code relates to disasters.
 Then he realises some codes point to future disasters.